JunyiZhou-Conny/Comput-Leg-UK-NZ/README.md

 - [x] member folders have 3 missing bash files
 - [x] modify billslateststage
 - [x] combine billslatestage using date and billslateststage using id together

+- [ ] address the issue that there are duplicte bill ids in the billslateststage_combined, talk with Dr. Estrada
+- [ ] rewrite the billslateststage_id and billslateststage_date section in this Readme file to make it better suit the current situation.
+A new logic of combining the two billslateststage files has been created in CombinedData_Analysis.ipynb
+- [ ] In the ERD, make sure that for the division, we have the title of the bill and its corresponsing bill id